 Native Americans Play Critical Roles in Many NOAA Projects

 NOAA is involved in a wide variety of projects that benefit greatly from Indigenous community contributions, and many more such partnerships are in the planning stages.
-A few stories demonstrate the powerful ecological wisdom and cultural values that Indigenous communities bring to the table.

 Indigenous leaders improve Northeast ocean plan

 Partners in the ocean plan finalized in 2016 by the Northeast Regional Planning Body included the 10 federally recognized tribes in New England.
 The plan’s data portal and engagement process helped both tribal governments and other sectors safeguard natural resources while navigating complex new industries, such as Rhode Island’s Block Island offshore wind energy facility.

 The Aroostook Band of Micmacs was one of three co-chairs that guided the plan, and many attribute its ongoing success to a vigorous commitment by tribal leaders and stewards.
 Tribal Consultation Best Practice Guidelines, developed at the same time, aids other coastal organizations that engage with tribal partners on any topic.

 The State of Rhode Island and NOAA Office for Coastal Management serve as the other two co-chairs.

 Hundreds of years before the Wisconsin Point Lighthouse became one of Lake Superior’s most-photographed sights, the Ojibwe people made their home on its surrounding lands, establishing sacred sites still revered today.
 Their knowledge of its land and waters were vital to a large-scale restoration of the area’s ecology and habitat.